Panda88CO/udi-yolink/README.md

     Remaining delay time shown in ISY is estimated - count down is running on node server - not device

     <SpeakerHub> supports up to 10 Test to Speech messages.
 You specify the number of messages desired, and then add the text of the message in TTS<n>.
 Restart the node server.
 After this a restart of the ISY/PoI is needed to transfer the messages to the UI.
 The ISY/PoI only reads the file containg the messages during startup

+    In configuraiton TEMP_UNIT can be used to set temperature until to C, F or K

     Schedules are not supported yet (you can use ISY for the same and the YoLink APP can beused to set schedules)  - I did not manage to get API working with schdules yet